 It would have been a bit naive were we to have thought we could simply create an art platform and a magazine without feeling implicated in social affairs.
 The mission of ARTPIL at its origin was always about the artist, the profile, the person.
 Since our recent launch this summer, we have already been astounded on several occasions by global occurrences, some of natural forces, but many of which have been of our own human volition.

 The latest calamity in the spotlight, or rather, the oldest calamity in the history of the world now flagged and gaining media attention, compels us to revisit and revaluate our behavior with respect to over half the population of our civilization.
-The movement of women speaking out against the gambit of sexual predatory behavior spanning from inappropriate advances to sexual agression has this time harnessed the power of social media through #MeToo and has achieved new reach through several industries.
+The movement of women speaking out against the gambit of sexual predatory behavior spanning from inappropriate advances to sexual agression has this time harnessed the power of social media through #MeToo and has achieved new reach across several industries.

 Too often the perpetrators of these acts are forgiven or given a pass, even several, or worse, we continue to champion them, placing them in even greater positions of leadership and power they can further abuse.